ml-tooling/lazycluster/docs/runtimes.md

  - `connection`:  Fabric connection object managing the ssh connection to the remote host.

-debug : If `True`, stdout/stderr from the remote host will be printed to stdout of localhost.
+debug : If `True`, stdout/stderr from the remote host will be printed to stdout.
 If, `False`

-  then the stdout/stderr will be added to python logger with level debug after each task step.
+  then the stdout/stderr will be written to an execution log file.
+Defaults to `False`.

 **Raises:**